freifunk-berlin/bbb-configs/README.md

 ## Getting Started

 Using bbb-configs is quite simple.
 The TL;DR version for anyone not wanting to read the [FAQ](FAQ.md) is:

-1. Install dependencies.
+### 1. Install dependencies

 Depending on your distro you might need to use a different package management system than `apt`.

 ```sh
 apt update
 apt install -y jq